pingcap/docs-cn/migrate-large-mysql-to-tidb.md

 When the data volume to be migrated is small, you can easily [use DM to migrate data](/migrate-small-mysql-to-tidb.md), both for full migration and incremental replication.
 However, because DM imports data at a slow speed (30~50 GiB/h), when the data volume is large, the migration might take a long time.
 "Large datasets" in this document usually mean data around one TiB or more.

-This document describes how to migrate large datasets from MySQL to TiDB.
-The whole migration has two processes:

-1. *Full migration*.
-Use Dumpling and TiDB Lightning to perform the full migration.
-TiDB Lightning's **local backend** mode can import data at a speed of up to 500 GiB/h.
+This document describes how to perform the full migration using Dumpling and TiDB Lightning.
+TiDB Lightning [Physical Import Mode](/tidb-lightning/tidb-lightning-physical-import-mode.md) can import data at a speed of up to 500 GiB/h.
+Note that this speed is affected by various factors such as hardware configuration, table schema, and the number of indexes.
-2. *Incremental replication*.
 After the full migration is completed, you can replicate the incremental data using DM.

 ## Prerequisites